 Back row: Don Fitz, Lee Nielsen, Jack Stammer, Gerald Schiermeyer, Merton “Cap” Dierks, Boyd Stuhr, Chuck Schuerman and Norm Reed

-The Gamma Chapter continued to grow and develop in the years following initiation, becoming well known throughout the greek Greek community for their involvement in campus organizations and the community.
-The growth of the chapter led to the decision to purchase the house at 4013 Holdrege Street, previously owned by FarmHouse. relocate to a new chapter house located at 4013 Holdrege Street.
+The Gamma Chapter continued to grow and develop in the years following initiation, becoming well known throughout the Greek community for their involvement in campus organizations and the community.
+The growth of the chapter led to a decision to purchase the house at 4013 Holdrege Street, previously owned by FarmHouse.
 This new location would serve as the home of the Gamma Chapter until the new house was built in 1972.
-The address for the new house became 4001 Holdrege St.
+The address for the new house became 4001 Holdrege.